Beast (Mia Martina song): Background and composition

 In September 2014 Martina revealed the self-titled second album's track list.
 "Beast" premiered in the same month.
 She eventually released the album on October 14, 2014.
 On April 7, 2015, "Beast" was re-released through Ultra Records.
 The single's artwork features Martina's hair covering half of her face.

 "Beast" is a three-minute-and-nine-second-long song.
 It was written by Martina, Waka Flocka Flame and Breyan Isaac, the latter also produced the track.
-Isaac previously written songs for artists such as Flo Rida, Pitbull, David Guetta and Nicki Minaj.
+Isaac has previously written songs for artists such as Flo Rida, Pitbull, David Guetta and Nicki Minaj.
 In an interview with Billboard, Martina called the track "dark and sexy", while Waka Flocka, who delivers a short rap verse in the song, called it a "dope record".
 In an interview with ANDPOP, Martina talked about collaborating with Waka Flocka, stating, "First of all, Waka's so great, his energy is amazing.
 He's a rock star."
 Waka Flocka along with Dev are the only featured artists on Martina's album.